meditationstuff/protocol_1/narrative_writing_bib.md

 * Playful Narrative: A Toolbox for Story-Rich Mechanics https://polarisgamedesign.com/wp-content/uploads/2023/02/Playful-Narrative_-A-Toolbox-for-Story-Rich-Mechanics_Polaris2022.pdf [Last accessed: 2024-11-13]

+* Esipova, Maria.
+"On not-at-issueness in pictures."
+Glossa: a journal of general linguistics 6.1 (2021): 83.

 * Ball, David.
 Backwards and forwards: A technical manual for reading plays.
 SIU Press, 1983.
 * https://en.wikipedia.org/wiki/Allegory
 * Strauss, Leo.
 Persecution and the Art of Writing.
 University of Chicago Press, 1988.